mmore500/mmore500.github.io/inquiry.md

   </p>
   <p>
     If you want a copy of a picture I already took, we can make that happen.
-    The going rate is $75 per image, negotiable.
+    The going rate is $75 per image.
     I can send along a digital high-resolution copy or, for a little extra, order a print on your behalf.
   </p>
   <p>